NuevoFoundation/workshops/content/english/sql_workshop/activity5/_index.md

 ### Choose and drag the correct ladder onto the hill to continue your adventure!

 {{%notice note%}}
-The correct ladder will highlight green
+The correct ladder will be highlighted in green.
 {{%/notice%}}

 {{< rawhtml >}}